 We encourage anybody donating to a horse rescue or sanctuary to ask questions, to do your research and make sure your donations are going to the care and feeding of horses and not anywhere else.
-We have rescued sixty horses and every single one of them is with us at either our Malibu or Oregon location and you can message us to have photographs of any horse on any day.
-That is the commitment we have to these horses in our care.
+We have rescued over eighty horses and close to twenty dokeys, and almost all of them are with us at either our Malibu or Oregon location and you can message us to have photographs of any horse on any day.
+That is the commitment we have to these equines in our care.

 In Malibu we are fortunate to share vet care between two incredible women.

 Dr Katie Prince D.V.M. is a member of our board of directors and also has taken care of our private and sanctuary horses for many years.
 Dr Prince now has a second practice in Sonoma Central California but always makes sure to visit when she is down in Malibu once a month.
 We routinely seek her out as a second opinion on any medical decisions we need to make for these horses in our care.

 Aside from Katie's knowledge and commitment to Skydog Sanctuary we are also very lucky to have two other hugely qualified and talented regular vet teams in Malibu and Oregon.

 Our regular vet for Skydog Malibu is from CONEJO VALLEY EQUINE (www.conejoequine.com)

 When a horse needs hospital care they are taken to ALAMO PINTADO EQUINE HOSPITAL in Los Olivos.

 Dr. Merle DerVartanian, D.V.M. received her B.S. and D.V.M. degrees from University of Georgia in Athens, Georgia, and completed her internship at Chino Valley Equine Hospital.
 In her free time, Dr. Merle enjoys riding, running, cycling, and hiking with her dogs Paulie and Emmy.